-- Information provides must comply with official York College/CUNY Policies, and related institutional documentation.
+- Information providers must comply with official York College/CUNY Policies, and related institutional documentation.

-- Information provides must also abide by applicable provincial and federal laws.
+- Information providers must also abide by applicable provincial and federal laws.

 - The design of the York Portal/CMS is centralized; CMS members do not have access to modify the site.

 - Non-CMS sites must refer to the York College Visual standards manual prepared by the Office of Institutional Advancement.